Polidea/SiriusObfuscator-SymbolExtractorAndRenamer/swift/docs/HighLevelSILOptimizations.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Swift compiler can copy code from the standard library into the
-application for functions marked @_inlineable.
-This allows the optimizer to
+application.
+This allows the optimizer to inline calls from stdlib and improve
-inline calls from the stdlib and improve the performance of code that uses
+the performance of code that uses common operators such as '++' or basic
-common operators such as '+=' or basic containers such as Array.
-However,
+containers such as Array.
+However, importing code from the standard library can
-importing code from the standard library can increase the binary size.
+increase the binary size.
+Marking functions with @_semantics("stdlib_binary_only")

-To prevent copying of functions from the standard library into the user
+will prevent the copying of the marked function from the standard library into the
-program, make sure the function in question is not marked @_inlineable.
+user program.

+Notice that this annotation is similar to the resilient annotation that will
+disallow the cloning of code into the user application.

 Array
 ~~~~~